 6. Apparatus

-6.1 Test Cups, 3 made from materials that are nonhygroscopic.
-The cup shall have a zero WVTR.
-The cups shall be rectangular with a flat, smooth, rigid flange, and shall have the following dimensions:
+6.1 Test Cups, made from materials that are nonhygroscopic.
+The cup shall have a zero water vapor transmission rate (WVTR).
+The cups shall be rectangular with a flat, smooth, rigid flange and shall have the following dimensions: